CIBA request handler SPI

 HTTP/1.1 401 Unauthorized

-WWW-Authenticate: Bearer error="invalid_token", error_description="Invalid access token"
+WWW-Authenticate: Bearer error="invalid_token", error_description="Expired token"

 Content-Type: application/json